Funding for Graduate Students

-The possibilities for financial aid and assistance are different depending on your program and whether you are:
+The opportunities for financial aid and assistance are different depending on your program and whether you are:

 IMPORTANT: Funding for the MA in Teaching English as an Additional Language (TEAL)

-The Carleton Graduate Students website lists numerous possibilities and other sources can be found at StudentAwards.com and
+The Carleton Graduate Students website lists numerous possible sources of external funding.
+Other sources can be found at StudentAwards.com and ScholarshipsCanada.com.

 Many private financial institutions offer financing options (with particular rates and payment plans) to full-time students.
 Please contact a representative of your preferred financial institution for more information.

 If you are entering a graduate program in Linguistics or Applied Linguistics and Discourse Studies and have a high academic standing, you can receive financial aid in the form of merit scholarships and teaching assistantships.
-These funds are awarded by Graduate Studies based primarily on prior academic performance, and are not available for students entering a qualifying year program, for part time students, or for returning students.
+These funds are awarded by Graduate Studies based primarily on prior academic performance, and are not available for students entering a qualifying year program or for part time students.

-If your application is received by the deadline, and you have been accepted for full time study, you will automatically be considered for teaching assistantships and scholarships unless you indicate on your application that you do not wish to be considered.
-Decisions about funding for entering students are announced in April.
+There is no separate application for admissions funding as you will automatically be considered for teaching assistantships and scholarships once your application is submitted, unless you indicate on your application that you do not wish to be considered.
+Your funding package, if offered, will be detailed within your offer of admission on Carleton Central.

 -

-Merit Scholarships are awarded on a competitive basis to entering students either in combination with TAships, or on their own.
-Recommendations for these scholarships are made by the department based on academic grades of a previous degree and are available for top quality students.
+Admissions Merit Scholarships are awarded on a competitive basis to incoming students either in combination with TAships, or on their own.
+Recommendations for these scholarships are made by the department based on academic performance of a previous degree and are available for top quality students.

 -